 These student volunteers who have studied off campus and abroad are a great source of information for those planning their own experiences.

 We recommend that students initially start by meeting with a Peer Adviser, a great way for students to get general information about studying off campus from a student who recently went abroad.
-During the 2021-22 year, there will be three peer advisers (Katy Gardner '21, Caroline Karnosh '21, and Danielle Zarnick '21) who are able to provide basic information about options and processes, or to answer quick questions about the application process.
+Throughout the academic year, there will be available peer advisers who are able to provide basic information about options and processes, or to answer quick questions about the application process.
 Peer Advising is available by appointment only.
-Please find the next available calendar times by clicking on the names of the peer advisers above.
+Please find the next available calendar times by clicking on the names of the peer advisers.

 After meeting with a peer adviser, we encourage students to reach out to an Off-Campus Study program manager who can answer specific questions regarding programs and applications.

 Katy Gardner is a current senior here at Colgate.
 She is a psychology major and an educational studies and biology double minor.
 On campus, she is a tutor through Utica Refugee Tutors, a tour guide for the Office of Admission, and a cofounder of PenPals.
 Katy has worked in the Office of Off-Campus Study for the past two academic years as a student office assistant and this will be her first semester as a peer advisor for other students looking to study abroad.
 During the spring 2020 semester, Katy was studying in Wales with a Colgate neuroscience/psychology/biology study group before being sent home due to the increasing threat of COVID-19.
 Studying abroad was always one of her biggest dreams when imagining her college experience and choosing which school to attend.
 This particular study group offered her the most ideal opportunity to travel abroad with peers that fit perfectly into both her life and academic goals.
 She is excited to help others fulfill their dreams of studying abroad and help out in any way that she can during these unprecedented times.